Avanade/CoreEx/src/CoreEx/Events/README.md

 The [claim-check pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/claim-check) is a messaging pattern that enables the payload to be stored externally to the message.
 This is useful where the payload is large and/or the message is to be published to multiple subscribers.

-To support the [`IAttachmentStorage`](./Attachments/IAttachmentStorage.cs) enables a pluggable approach to support the storage of the payload attachment (represented by an [`EventAttachment`](./Attachments/EventAttachment.cs)); enabling persistence within Azure, AWS, on-premises, etc.
+The [`IAttachmentStorage`](./Attachments/IAttachmentStorage.cs) enables a pluggable approach to support the storage of the payload attachment (represented by an [`EventAttachment`](./Attachments/EventAttachment.cs)); enabling flexibility with respect to persistence; e.g. Azure, AWS, on-premises, etc.

 To further simplify the implementation, and to separate this capability from the underlying messaging sub-system, the [`IEventSerializer.AttachmentStorage`](./IEventSerializer.cs) property enables the optional specification.
-Where this value is non-null and the serialized `EventData.Value` length is greater than or equal to the `IAttachmentStorage.MaxDatSize`, then this will be stored as an attachment and the `EventData.Value` will be set to the corresponding `EventAttachment` value.
+Where this value is non-null and the serialized `EventData.Value` length is greater than or equal to the `IAttachmentStorage.MaxDataSize`, then this will be stored as an attachment and the `EventData.Value` will be set to the corresponding `EventAttachment` value.
+The [`IEventSender`](./IEventSender.cs) is _not_ attachment aware, the [`EventSendData.Data`](./EventSendData.cs) will simply contain the appropriate serialized `BinaryData` (original content or `EventAttachment`) essentially decoupling serialization from sending.

-The following demonstrates an example `EventAttachment` serialization where the attachment reference is set to the underlying unique `EventData.Id` value:
+The following demonstrates an example `EventAttachment` serialization where the attachment reference (e.g. filename) is set to the underlying unique `EventData.Id` value.

 ``` json
 {